oddy-boop/Edusync-git/src/supabase/policies.md

 -- Table: fee_payments
 -- *** DEFINITIVE FIX FOR ONLINE PAYMENTS ***
--- This is the missing policy.
-It explicitly allows the webhook (using the 'service_role') -- to insert new rows into the fee_payments table.
-Without this, all inserts were blocked.
+-- 1. Allow the service_role (used by webhooks) to INSERT new payments.
 CREATE POLICY "Allow service_role to insert payments" ON public.fee_payments FOR INSERT
   WITH CHECK (auth.role() = 'service_role');

+-- 2. Allow the service_role to SELECT payments (e.g., to check for duplicates).
+CREATE POLICY "Allow service_role to select payments" ON public.fee_payments FOR SELECT
+  USING (auth.role() = 'service_role');

+-- 3. Students can view their own payment records.
-CREATE POLICY "Users can access their own payments" ON public.fee_payments FOR SELECT
+CREATE POLICY "Students can access their own payments" ON public.fee_payments FOR SELECT
   USING (
     get_my_role() = 'student' AND
     student_id_display = (SELECT s.student_id_display FROM public.students s WHERE s.auth_user_id = auth.uid())
   );

+-- 4. Admins have full management capabilities over all payments.
 CREATE POLICY "Admins can manage all payments" ON public.fee_payments FOR ALL
   USING (get_my_role() IN ('admin', 'super_admin'))
   WITH CHECK (get_my_role() IN ('admin', 'super_admin'));

 -- Table: student_arrears
 CREATE POLICY "Manage and read student arrears" ON public.student_arrears